Patriots' DeVante Parker: Ruled out this week

-Parker (concussion) has been ruled out for Sunday's game against the Commanders, Evan Lazar of the Patriots' official site reports.
+Parker (concussion) won't play Sunday against the Colts, Evan Lazar of the Patriots' official site reports.

-Though Parker was spotted at the media-access portion of Friday's practice, he ended being listed as a non-participant and ruled out for Week 9 action.
-With Parker unavailable and Kendrick Bourne (knee) on IR, the Patriots' top current healthy WRs are Demario Douglas, JuJu Smith-Schuster and Jalen Reagor, with Tyquan Thornton (foot, questionable) -- if active -- as well as rookie Kayshon Boutte also candidates to mix in against Washington.
-Parker will now target a potential return to action Nov.
-12 against the Colts.
+Though Parker was able to practice in a limited fashion Wednesday and Thursday, he was one of three players ruled out by the Patriots ahead of this weekend's game in Frankfurt, Germany.
+With Parker still sidelined, the team's available WR options in Week 10 figure to be Demario Douglas (ankle, limited Thursday), JuJu Smith-Schuster, Jalen Reagor and Tyquan Thornton.
+Parker will now target a return to action Nov.
+26 against the Giants.

 More News